Home Music Biography Physics

 Sevillana is the chamber version of the second of two movements of Tilting at Windmills, for concert band.

-Video from March 24, 2019, Meredith College, Raleigh NC
+Recording from March 24, 2019, Meredith College, Raleigh NC

 Performed by students from North Carolina Chamber Music Institute (Amy Xu, flute; Hans-Nikolas Romano, oboe: Isabelle Lee, clarinet; Marni Weinreb, bassoon; Aiden McCoy, horn) and Kent Lyman, piano